dart-lang/site-www/src/tools/pub/publishing.md

 the first and only person authorized to upload additional versions of the package.
 To allow or disallow other people to upload versions, use the [`pub uploader`](cmd/pub-uploader) command.

+Note that for packages published with a pub.dev Verified Publisher, the package details page will display the Verified Publisher account, rather than the author field.

 ## Publishing prereleases